Search String

 In the Gradius Deluxe Pack of 1997 Konami bundled ports of their Gradius of 1985 and Gradius 2 of 1988 coinops to Windows 95 PCs.
 These belated ports display in 256-color square-pixel SVGA 640x480 via DirectX 3.0 (DirectDraw & DirectSound).

 This port came out way too late.
 Way, way, way too late: Quake had crushed coinops.
-Gradius should have been ported to PC a decade earlier.
+Gradius should have been ported to PC half a decade earlier.

 Gradius Deluxe Pack requires a Pentium 90 MHz CPU, 8 megs of RAM, 1 meg of vRAM and 40 megs of HDD space, but 133 MHz, 16 megs of RAM and 2 megs of vRAM is recommended.